 Gamification is a hot topic in promotion marketing, with more and more companies considering a gamification strategy.
-It’s not just in ecommerce, with finance and delivery apps increasing seeing gamification as a central plank in wider digital transformation.
+It’s not just in ecommerce, with finance and delivery apps increasingly seeing gamification as a central plank in wider digital transformation.
 But why is the word gamification driving so much interest?
-It’s simple: it drives user engagement, retention and, in many cases, helps differentiate brands in a competitive online marketplace.
+It’s simple: it drives user engagement, and retention and, in many cases, helps differentiate brands in a competitive online marketplace.

 This requires a solid strategy that makes use of gamification best practices to drive results.
 But brands also need to ensure they have the necessary technical tools to prevent their campaign from failing.
 This is a challenge for brands that are just starting out on their gamification journey.
 But by taking a few common-sense planning steps, you can give yourself the best chance at success.